Lake County Traffic Ticket Attorney

 CONTACT AN EXPERIENCED TRAFFIC TICKET ATTORNEY

 Colorado traffic attorney Lindsey Parlin understands that many people must drive to meet school, work, and child care responsibilities.
 If you are charged with any traffic offense, or if you’re at risk for a license revocation, get the legal help you need contact El Paso County traffic ticket lawyer Lindsey Parlin immediately.

 From your free initial consultation to the conclusion of your case, Lindsey Parlin will provide you with legal advice and stand by you to fight for the best result.
-Ms. Parlin represents clients in Eagle, Lake, Park, Summit, and Chafee counties.
+Ms. Parlin represents clients in El Paso, Lake, Park, Summit, and Chafee counties.
 After evaluating your traffic case, Ms. Parlin will explain your legal options and work to develop your defense.
 She values the attorney-client relationship and treats each client with the utmost respect.
 Please schedule a consultation right now with Lindsey Parlin at her Leadville law offices or offsite by completing the information form on this website or by calling 719-486-2121.
 Evening and weekend appointments in her law office are available.
 Don’t face traffic violations alone–contact the Parlin Law P.C. law firm today.